robertrumney/endless-expanse/README.md

 1. Download or clone this repository.
 2. Import the shader into your Unity project's Assets folder.
-3. Create a new Material and select the `Custom/InfiniteWhiteRoomWithBlendedHorizon` shader.
+3. Create a new Material and select the `Custom/EndlessExpanse` shader.
 4. Adjust the Material properties to suit your scene.
-5. Apply the Material to your skybox.
+5. Apply the Material to your skybox in lighting settings.

 ## Customization